MichaelCurrin/py-project-template/README.template.md

 ## Purpose

-_TODO: Describe purpose or usecase of the project_
+_TODO: Describe purpose or use-case of the project_

 ## Features